victorbash400/AnalitiqProject/README.md

 ## 🤝 **Contributing**

-We welcome contributions from the community!
+We welcome contributions to AnalytiQ Cinnamon!
 Whether it's adding new features, fixing bugs, or improving documentation, your help makes AnalytiQ better for everyone.

 ### **Getting Started**